Philippos123/A-simple-stroll/README.md

 pressing y,n,1,2 or 3 depening on the situation"</details>

 ### Quitting the game
-If x is selected in the main menu (or at any time during the levels):
-* User will be asked if they're sure they want to quit (type y or n, press enter).
-* User prompted for feedback (type y or n, press enter).
-* User thanked for playing and reminded how to restart the game.
+The user is never able to choose to quit the game intentionally untill the player dies, win or goes home.
+But there are many paths that lead to the end of the game.

 ### Playing the game
-Once the game is started, the user must complete 10 levels, and successfully answer maths questions between each level.
-If the user makes 3 mistakes, the game ends and the user must restart or quit.
+Once the game is started, the user must choose the right path to keep playing.
+If the user chooses the wrong path they eather end up dead or walking home and ending the stroll.

-#### Level navigation
+#### Player navigation
-The player must move the character (represented by the letter 'A') to the exit of each level/maze.
+The player must move the character by typing their moves.

-In order to navigate through levels of the dungeon, the user must type their moves in the format:
+In order to navigate through levels of the story, the user must type their moves in the format: y,n,1,2,3
-DIRECTION,STEPS where:
-* DIRECTION is U, D, L, R (up, down, left, right).
-* STEPS is a whole number between 1 and 9.
 #### Examples
-* Entering U,3 in the terminal would move the character up by 3 steps.
-* Entering R,1 in the terminal would move the character right by 1 step.
+* Would you like to follow molly? y for yes n for no
+* You have two choices- 1: Go to the big city.
+2:Go to the adventure full forest

 #### Beware
-* If the user navigates into a level wall, the character will lose 1 life.
+* If the user navigates into a story line where they die they will need to restart the game by pressing y.
-* If the user tries to navigate out of bounds (i.e. enters a number that would move the character outside the level), the character will lose 1 life AND the level will be reset!
-* If the user completes a level, but fails to answer the subsequent maths question correctly, the character will lose 1 life and the player will miss out on bonus points.
+* If the user enters a story line there is no way to retreat.
+You only have one chance.

+### Completing the game
+The goal for the game is to survive a crazy stroll.
+If the player survive against the odds the player will reveive a "Congratulations" and get the choice to play again or leave.
+If the user is intrested in following an diffrent storyline

+### Losing the game
+If the player loses to the game, they will recive a "Welcome to the afterlife" and get the choice to play again or leave.
+If the user is intrested in following an diffrent storyline

 </details><br>